 Alexander II married his mistress Caterina Dolgoruki just 40 days after the death of his wife.

 A spate of arrests severely weakened the Black Partition group.

 Alexander II was assassinated

-by the ‘People’s Will’ group.
+by the ‘People’s Will’ group who wanted an end to Tsarist Russia.
 He was succeeded by his son, Alexander III who was much more conservative than his father.
 Almost immediately he ordered the rounding up and arrest of the assassins and put a ban on secret meetings.

 Von Plehve was appointed to investigate the assassination of Alexander II.
 He was made Director of the Police which gave him full control of the entire police force and Okhrana.